California Assessment of Student Performance and Progress (CAASPP) System

 California students in grades 5 and 8 will take the online CAST Science test, which is aligned with the Next Generation Science Standards.
 For high school, the CAST will be administered to students in grade 11 and 12.

-Schools in the Tustin Unified School District establish their own CAASPP assessment dates within the following testing windows for Grades 3-8, 11, and 12.
+Schools in the Tustin Unified School District establish their own CAASPP assessment dates within the months of March through May.
 For specific testing dates at your child's school, please contact the school office.

 The California Department of Education (CDE) has developed several resources to help students and parents understand the grade expectations of the Smarter Balanced Summative Assessments.